MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/install-om-crossplat-agent-cmdline-2022.md

     `scxadmin -status`

-## To install the agent on DPKG-based Universal Linux Servers (Debian and Ubuntu)
+## Install the agent on DPKG-based Universal Linux Servers (Debian and Ubuntu)

 1. Transfer the agent (`scx-<version>.universald.<version>.<arch>.sh`) to the Linux server.
 This should be done via SCP or FTP in binary mode.